Go Back to quimbombo.com Homepage

 director, composer, arranger, percussion

-Nick has worked recently with artists such as Trey Anastasio, Grupo Ribeiro, Jay Collins, Cyro Baptista, Gary Morgan & Panamericana, Nanni Assis, Dende, Pupi Insua's Grupo Oriki, Las Gardenias, Quilombo Samba School, Orquesta Tropicana, and Mecca Bodega.
+Nick has worked recently with artists such as Trey Anastasio, Jay Collins, Gary Morgan & Panamericana, Nanni Assis, Dendê, Pupi Insua's Grupo Oriki, Las Gardenias, Orquesta Tropicana, and Mecca Bodega.
 His articles on Cuban music have appeared in Aché and the All Music Guide.
+Nick paraded as a ritmista (drummer) in Rio de Janeiro's Carnaval in 2005 and 2008.

 Visit Nick's Homepage